rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 }
 {% endhighlight %}

 We remove the ugly `StockRepository` parameter from the signature of our function!
 Yuppi yuppi ya!
-However, it is very difficult to compose functions with the last signature we had :( Imagine that we want to implement the function `investInStockWithMinValue` using the function we developed so far.
+However, it is complicated to compose functions with the last signature we had :( Imagine that we want to implement the function `investInStockWithMinValue` using the function we developed so far.
 A possible implementation is the following.

 {% highlight scala %}
 def investInStockWithMinValue(amount: Double): StockRepository => Unit =